Reach (Stand-On) Truck Training

 Aftercare from the best in the business!

 Our service doesn't end with your training.
-At South Coast Forklift Training, we pride ourselves on our aftercare.
-It is what sets us apart from the competition and one of the many reasons our clients return to us.
-If you need us we are always here to answer any questions and offer advice.
+At South Coast Forklift Training, we pride ourselves on our exceptional aftercare.
+This sets us apart from the competition and is one of the many reasons our clients return to us.
+We're always here to answer any questions and offer advice.

 • All relevant Health and Safety documentation